Gresham Long Term Disability Lawyers

 Insurance claims are often denied, even when the policyholder has a medical condition that should be covered under the terms of the policy.

 That is why you should meet with a knowledgeable lawyer to discuss your claim.
 We may be able to overturn the denial and recover the compensation you and your family need during this difficult time.

 Your legal consultation is entirely free of charge and comes with no obligation to take legal action.
-We handle cases on contingency, so we do not get paid unless you do.
+Our personal injury lawyer in Gresham, Oregon handle cases on contingency, so we do not get paid unless you do.
 Unlike the insurance company, we are focused on your best interests.